4wayhandshake/4wayhandshake.github.io/content/walkthrough/lame.md

 ![msfconsole vsftpd 2](msfconsole%20vsftpd%202.png)

-No dice :game_die: Perhaps this was patched on the target machine.
-Oh well :man_shrugging: this is only an Easy box, so it's probably safe to say ``vsftpd`` is investigated enough.
+No dice 🎲 Perhaps this was patched on the target machine.
+Oh well 🤷‍♂ this is only an Easy box, so it's probably safe to say ``vsftpd`` is investigated enough.
 Time to move on to the next lead.

 ### Investigating SMB